 On to scene 3.
 Soap-opera type music accompanies Barbie's visit to this and every shop.
 Various outfits hang on the racks.
-To try an outfit on Barbie, you position a small white glove on the garment and press the way to produce to the particular to the produce to the particular to fire-button; Barbie is instantly garbed in that outfit.
+To try an outfit on Barbie, you position a small white glove on the garment and press the www.commodore.co fire-button; Barbie is instantly garbed in that outfit.
 You can try on as many outfits in as many variations as you wish (you have a choice of colors and patterns).
 But don't take too long-Ken expects Barbie back in an hour.